imwaffe/ColorblindSimulator/README.md

 By pressing "X" key on the keyboard the user can switch between normal and filtered image, the LEFT and RIGHT keys are used to move between the loaded images.

+### Test
+The user loads a series of images and select the color deficiency for which he wishes to execute the test.<br>
+By clicking on Test>Run Test the test will start.
+The test consists on showing the original and filtered image, the user is asked to count how many times the image changes.<br>
+The filtered and unfiltered images are shown alternatively a random number of times (between 10 and 20) and at random intervals (between 500 and 1000ms), then the user is asked to enter the number of times the image changed.<br>
+At the end of the test a CSV file is created in test_results directory.

 ## Credits and license
 This software makes use of the Simulator class extracted from the